Skip to Content

 • Skrewball is very sweet, with a peanut finish with notes of caramel, coffee and vanilla.
 It is more like a liqueur than a whiskey.
 It is also vegan, which makes it a great option!

 • Is (any peanut butter whiskey) really a whiskey?
-Whiskey should be at least 40% ABV, and Skrewball is 35% ABV.
+Whiskey should be at least 40% ABV (alcohol by volume), and Skrewball has 35% alcohol content.
 This makes it closer to a liqueur, even though it is labeled as a “flavored whiskey.”

 • Flavored Whiskey: while labeled a whiskey, with a basis of whiskey, it is sweet enough to be a liqueur.
 So, if you are using this type of product in a cocktail, know it will be sweeter than just using whiskey, or think about a split base in your cocktail, half whiskey, half of a peanut butter or flavored whiskey.